 PHILL WILSON (1999): A Chicago native, he has achieved national prominence as an advocate for persons with AIDS, particularly those of color.
 He has served as an innovative executive in Los Angeles AIDS agencies and has made many national media appearances.
 He also helped to found and co-chaired the National Black Lesbian and Gay Leadership Forum.
-He is now chief executive officer of the Black AIDS Institute.
+He is now president and chief executive officer of the Black AIDS Institute.

 MARK E. WOJCIK (2010): He has inspired and mentored students since 1992 as a professor at John Marshall Law School, where he formed the Gay and Lesbian Law Association earlier while still a student.
-He founded and headed the Chicago Bar Association's Committee on Legal Rights of Lesbians and Gay Men, has headed the Lesbian and Gay Bar Association of Chicago, was co-author of the first casebook on AIDS law, has written numerous articles on sexual-minority legal issues, is an international law expert, and has lobbied for pro-LGBT legislation.
+He founded and headed the Chicago Bar Association's Committee on Legal Rights of Lesbians and Gay Men, has headed the Lesbian and Gay Bar Association of Chicago, was co-author of the first casebook on AIDS law, has written numerous articles on sexual-minority legal issues, is an international-law expert, and has lobbied for pro-LGBT legislation.

-TERRI WORMAN (2004): An openly lesbian community organizer for AARP, she has organized film festivals and senior health and benefits fairs, developed presentations on aging and job issues, and cochaired the Chicago Task Force on LGBT Aging.
+TERRI WORMAN (2004): An openly lesbian community organizer for AARP, she has produced film festivals and senior health and benefits fairs, developed presentations on aging and job issues, and co-chaired the Chicago Task Force on LGBT Aging Issues.
+She is AARP's Illinois associate state director for community organizing.